Thelanguagetribe/pp1-final-submission/README.md

 The recipes and cooking tutorials are conducted primarily in French as a means to help improve our users' comprehension of the language through its real-life application, beyond the parameters of conventional textbooks.

-The objective of the website is to help users gain experience and practive, in both the French Language and its accompanying culture, and to begin thinking like a French native speaker.
+The objective of the website is to help users gain experience and practice, in both the French Language and its accompanying culture, and to begin thinking like a true French native speaker.
 ## Section 2: User Expereience
 ### i.
 Strategy Plane
 (user experiences) (market research- competitors + their websites aim:x3 competitor websites) (target audience)